Adrian-PL/Project/README.md

 # Mobile roguelike

-STATE OF THE PROJECT - General concepts and storyline only due to current priority of job-related programming.
+STATE OF THE PROJECT - General concepts and storyline only due to current priority of job-related programming

 FEATURES

+DISCLAIMER - Some of attributes listed here are subject to change

 Core: